 Cloud Storage Lifecycle Rules for Automated Data Management

 Automating object retention and tiering is critical for scalable infrastructure.
 Integrating lifecycle policies with your Backend Validation & Cloud Storage Architecture ensures strict data compliance and predictable cost efficiency.
 Declarative rule configuration eliminates manual cleanup overhead while maintaining performance SLAs.
 This guide covers precise rule definition, SDK deployment, and enterprise-grade error handling.
-For foundational upload flows, see Implementing lifecycle rules for temporary uploads.
+For step-by-step configuration of temporary upload expiration, see Setting up S3 lifecycle rules for temporary uploads.

 Policy Definition & Scope Targeting